Skip to content

 A critical mistake engineering teams make is trying to build a universal "auto-retry" queue that absorbs rate limits.
 This creates massive backlogs and hides systemic architectural flaws in how your app fetches data.
 Be precise about what your platform should and should not do.

 Currently, there is no standard way for servers to communicate quotas so that clients can throttle their requests to prevent errors.
 A major interoperability issue in throttling is the lack of standard headers, because each implementation associates different semantics to the same header field names.
-The IETF HTTPAPI working group's draft addresses this directly: it defines RateLimit-Limit (the server's quota for requests by the client in the time window), RateLimit-Remaining (the remaining quota in the current window), and RateLimit-Reset (the time remaining in the current window, specified in seconds).
+The IETF HTTPAPI working group's draft addresses this directly: it defines RateLimit-Policy (the server's quota policy that client requests will consume) and RateLimit (the remaining quota available for a specific policy).

 The correct approach is normalization and transparency.
 A pragmatic unified API normalizes upstream rate limit info into those standardized headers and surfaces them on every response.
 When the upstream returns HTTP 429, the platform passes that error directly to the caller along with the normalized headers per the IETF spec.
 The caller retains full control over retry and backoff strategy—because only the caller knows whether this request is a low-priority background sync that can wait an hour or a user-facing action that needs to fail fast.